UIbrohimov/health/README.md

-THis is my first python package which is tests your computer health
+# THis is my first python package which is tests your computer health

+## This will test computer cpu bound, ram usage, battery health,

+### network connection and more